The Sync Module 2 coordinates between your camera system with its devices, and the Blink servers.

-If the clip being stored gets interrupted and does not complete, the file is not marked as 'stored' and another attempt is made to download at the next scheduled time.
+If a Cloud Backup is interrupted and does not complete, the incomplete file is not marked as 'stored' and another attempt is made to download at the next scheduled time.

 Currently clips are not encrypted on the USB drive, as this would interfere with ease of access for viewing the clips on a computer.